EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

 - Ensure Exercise 3 (EX3) materials are cloned and the local API/interface run cleanly; if you already support Docker Compose locally, make sure `docker compose up` succeeds before class so you can reuse the same stack in Session 10.

 > 🧭 **EX3 Deliverable:** By the end of this session every team must check in (1) `scripts/refresh.py` with bounded concurrency + retries, (2) at least one `pytest.mark.anyio` test that exercises the refresher against the FastAPI app via ASGI transport, and (3) a short log excerpt (paste into `docs/EX3-notes.md`) showing `Idempotency-Key` and `X-Trace-Id` headers working together.
 Session 10’s worker/Redis labs assume this script exists.

+## Simple Demo – Async refresher + telemetry loop
+1. Start the FastAPI app (`uv run uvicorn app.main:app --reload`) so the refresher has a live target.
+2. Run `uv run python scripts/refresh.py run --limit 3` and watch each POST log its `X-Trace-Id` + `Idempotency-Key`.
+3. Paste the snippet into `docs/EX3-notes.md` and rerun the command to confirm duplicate keys short-circuit instead of inserting twice.

 ## Agenda
 | Segment | Duration | Format | Focus |